Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Arab Plan

 Arab leaders meeting in Cairo on March 4 endorsed Egypt’s five-year, $53 billion plan for Gaza that would allow the Palestinians to remain in temporary housing units during the reconstruction.
-The first phase would involve the removal of unexploded ordnance and clearing more than 50 million tons of rubble.
+The first phase would involve removing unexploded ordnance and clearing more than 50 million tons of rubble.
 The World Bank would oversee a fund to receive donations for the plan.
-The plan envisions the creation of sustainable housing, the renovation of agricultural lands, and the creation of industrial zones and parks.
+The plan envisions creating sustainable housing, renovating agricultural lands, and developing industrial zones and parks.
 An airport, fishing port, and commercial port would also be built.

 Egyptian President el-Sissi said there would be no “true peace” without the establishment of the Palestinian state, which is a non-starter for Israel.